eleanorfrajka/ifmeo/content/teaching/index.md

   image: ""
 ---

-The EO group is part of the [Institut für Meereskunde](https://www.ifm.uni-hamburg.de/en.html) at the Universität Hamburg.
+The **Experimental Oceanography** group is part of the [Institut für Meereskunde](https://www.ifm.uni-hamburg.de/en.html) at the Universität Hamburg.
 We teach on the BSc in *Geophysics/Oceanography* and MSc in *Ocean and Climate Physics*.
 More information about the degree programs is available [here](https://www.ifm.uni-hamburg.de/en/education.html).

 Topics include